bigbitbus/bigbitbus.github.io/frontend-documentation.md

 ## Stacks
 <a name="stacks"></a>
-Stacks describe an IT application infrastructure that may employ one or more kind of cloud service.
+After you log in you will see a list of your "stacks".
+A few demo stacks are automatically created for new users.
+Stacks describe an IT application's infrastructure and may employ one or more kinds of cloud services.
 Identical services (e.g. a specific VM type in a given cloud provider location) are grouped as different "tiers".
 There can be one or more identical service types comprising a "tier".
+For example, the `bigbitbus_sample_bigdata_apache_spark_cluster` example has a master node tier with 3 `aws-c5.2xlarge` VMs and an application server tier comprised of 32 `aws-m5.large` VMs.

 Its important to note that stacks model your infrastructure, they don't actually stand up any real infrastructure in a cloud provider!
+So you are free to create, update and experiment with any combination of services.

 ![The list of your stacks; clicking on detail lets you view the tiers and cost of your stack and its tier components.](stacks-small.gif)